Warning: some readers may not find this tale tasteful.

 "I met him soon after I began my wandering, and he has been with me on most of it.
 He has participated with me on my adventures and stood beside me in my battles.
 We have talked, bickered, coupled, and talked more.
 Of all the men I met, he is the one upon whom I can depend if I become tribal leader or goddess."

-"Is there anything that should not be revealed to the tribe?"
+"Is there anything that should not be revealed to the entire tribe?"
 Warrior Leader Helma asked.

 "Goddess, Lead Warrior, may I speak?"
 Elfred bowed and addressed them.
 At their nods, he continued, "Marita and I decided to hide nothing from you and to let you, in your wisdom, decide what should be told to the entire tribe.
 If what we reveal results in your condemning Marita, be aware that I demand death also because I was as active in choosing her as she in choosing me, even though we know that is against your principles."